andrealowe/domino-mpi-benchmark/README.md

 mpirun mpi-train.sh
 ```

-The results can be found in the train.log under SSD > Results > multi-gpu.
+The results can be found in the train.log under SSD-coco-benchmark > Results > multi-gpu.
 This log will also show any errors and other details of the run.

-To calculate the NVIDIA benchmark, run the benchmark script after training has completed, with a small hardware tier and any environment: ```benchmark.sh```.
+To calculate the NVIDIA benchmark, run the benchmark script and specify the number of GPUs in the cluster after training has completed, with a small hardware tier and any environment: ```benchmark.sh <num_GPUs>```.
+If the number of GPUs isn't specified, it will default to 4.

 This will calculate the images/sec, print it in the console, and append it to the train_log file.

 To compare to a single GPU, execute the ```train.sh``` script followed by the ```benchmark-nocluster.sh``` script.

 NVIDIA found an increase to 549 images/sec with 8xT4 GPUs from 98 images/sec for 1 T4 GPU (for on-prem GPUs) using MPI for multi-GPU training.
 Multi-node training is excepted to perform with ~50-80% efficiency.